raifdmueller/practical-llm-field-notes/07-use-cases-software-architecture-development.md

 # Use Cases: Software Architecture & Development

-> **💡 Motivation:** Real-world software engineering use cases with measurable results and lessons learned.
->
-> **📝 Content:** Specific software engineering applications - from helper scripts to enterprise architecture.

 This section has been organized into three specialized areas:

 ## 💻 **[Software Development](07a-development-use-cases.md)**